Namadi Sambo

-Mohammed Namadi Sambo GCON (born 2 August 1954) is a Nigerian politician who was Vice President of Nigeria from 19 May 2010 to 29 May 2015.
-He previously served as Governor of Kaduna State from 2007 to 2010.
+Mohammed Namadi Sambo GCON (born 2 August 1954) is a Nigerian politician who served as the vice president of Nigeria from 19 May 2010 to 29 May 2015.
+He previously served as governor of Kaduna State from 2007 to 2010.

 Early life

-Namadi was born on 2 August 1954 in Zaria, Kaduna State, Nigeria.
-He attended Baptist Primary School in Kakuri, Kaduna, before attending Kobi Primary School in Bauchi and Towns School No. 1 in Zaria.
+Mohammed Namadi Sambo was born on 2 August 1954 in Zaria, then Northern Region, he attended Baptist Primary School in Kakuri, Kaduna, before attending Kobi Primary School in Bauchi and Towns School No. 1 in Zaria.
 From 1967 until 1971, he attended Government Secondary School (now Alhuda-Huda College), in Zaria.

 Education

-Namadi attended the School of Basic Studies at Ahmadu Bello University in Zaria in 1972, after which he joined its Department of Architecture, graduating in 1976 with a bachelors degree with honours (BSc (Hons)).
+Sambo attended the School of Basic Studies at Ahmadu Bello University in Zaria in 1972, after which he joined its Department of Architecture, graduating in 1976 with a bachelors degree with honours (BSc (Hons)).
 He also holds a master's degree in architecture.

 Early career

 Sambo served with the Oyo State Ministry of Works and Housing for the National Youth Service Corps up to August 1979.
 He then went into private practice as an architect.
 In 1988, he was appointed Commissioner for Works, Transport and Housing in Kaduna.
 In 1990, Sambo left the service of the Kaduna State Government and went back to private practice.